Using Dynamics 365 for Finance and Operations, Business edition as your Business Inbox in Outlook

 Using the Contact Insights add-in

 Let's say that you get an email from a customer that wants to get a quote on some items.
-Directly in Outlook, you can open the Financials add-in, which recognizes the sender as a customer, and opens the customer card for his company.
+Directly in Outlook, you can open the Dynamics 365 add-in, which recognises the sender as a customer, and opens the customer card for his company.
 From this dashboard, you can see overview information for the customer, as well as drill down for more detail on specific documents.
 You can also dig into the sales history for the customer.
-If it's a new customer, you can create them as a new customer in Financials without leaving Outlook.
+If it's a new customer, you can create them as a new customer in Dynamics 365 without leaving Outlook.

 In the add-in, you can create a sales quote and send it back to this customer without leaving Outlook.
 All of the information that you need to send the sales quote is available in your business inbox in Outlook.

 Once you have the data entered, you can post the quote.
 You can then send it by email.
-Financials generates a .PDF file with the sales quote and attaches it to the email message that you draft in the add-in.
+Dynamics 365 generates a .PDF file with the sales quote and attaches it to the email message that you draft in the add-in.

 Similarly, if you get an email from a vendor, you can use the add-in to work with vendors and purchase invoices.